animator/learn-python/README.md

 ## Installing Python in macOS (Apple)

-Let's start with the Python 3 installation process on macOS operating system.
+Let's start with the Python 3 installation process on the macOS operating system.

 **Step 1: Download Installer**